tpaau-17DB/glitch-effect/README.md

 ```

 Even though the program does not require a config file, it still needs a text file to display.
-Such files are provided in the repository in the `ascii` directory.
+Such files are provided in the repository in the `ascii/` directory.

-Alternatively, you can pipe command output to the glitch and display that:
+Alternatively, you can **pipe command output** to the `glitch` and display that:
 ```
 head -n 4 | base64 | glitch
 ```

-If you encounter any issues, you can pass `-v 0` to make sure that all logs are displayed for more debugging info.
+If you encounter any issues, pass the `-v 0` argument for more debugging info.